karic-kenan/kotlin-primer/docs/functions-introduction.md

 ### Introduction

-Imagine building a restaurant management system where each function serves a specific purpose—welcoming customers, calculating bills, or handling orders.
+Imagine building a restaurant management system where each function serves a specific purpose - welcoming customers, calculating bills, or handling orders.
 In Kotlin, some functions perform actions without returning values, while others process data and produce results.
 Today, we'll explore how Kotlin's function features make these tasks more efficient, creating applications that are both powerful and adaptable.

 Functions are fundamental building blocks in programming, allowing us to package logic into reusable, organized, and maintainable units of code.
-In our restaurant context, functions streamline everything from processing user input to calculating totals and applying discounts—all while minimizing redundancy.
+In our restaurant context, functions streamline everything from processing user input to calculating totals and applying discounts - all while minimizing redundancy.
 Mastering functions is essential for building scalable, efficient applications regardless of the project type.

 By the end of this lecture, you will understand:

 - The role and purpose of functions in Kotlin
-- How to define and call functions—both those that return values and those that don't
+- How to define and call functions - both those that return values and those that don't
 - How function overloading enables more flexible code
 - How default arguments simplify function calls
 - When and how to use single-expression functions